 A traditional above ground is easily incorporated into this lengthy backyard and provides a walkup deck from a shady veranda.
 In-ground designs are often difficult to incorporate into hillsides so designs like this are ideal for backyard pools.

 A partial deck and fence is often the perfect solution besides an above ground to add an area to lounge without sacrificing budget.
 A place to sit and talk, get some sun, or simply provide privacy is easily built at any time after pool installation.te into hillsides so designs like this are ideal for backyard pools.

 Having a pool requires a certain degree of responsibility both to your family, and your surrounding neighborhood.
 Lattice and fencing provides a protective barrier and a degree of elegance and privacy.

 Mix and match colors and textures to bring together the varying designs a raised pool can bring to your landscape.
-The wooden lines of this deck is well balanced by flower bed borders and gracefully draping tree canopies.
+The wooden lines of this deck are well balanced by flower bed borders and gracefully draping tree canopies.

 This pool lip under lighting is a nice way to light the way each night from pool to home and provide a unique look to your backyard.
 Adding additional siding to your above ground pool provides you places to add in additional lighting.